-Where the complaint is about a current Minister, the Permanent Secretary or delegate will inform the First Minister and provide a copy of the decision letter.
+Where the complaint is about a current Minister, the Permanent Secretary or delegate will inform the First Minister and the appropriate Special Adviser(s) and provide a copy of the decision letter.
 The First Minister will be informed where a current Minister has declined to co-operate with the procedure.
-Where the complaint is about the current First Minister, the Permanent Secretary or a delegate will inform the Deputy First Minister and provide a copy of the decision letter.
+Where the complaint is about the current First Minister, the Permanent Secretary or delegate will inform the Deputy First Minister and the appropriate Special Adviser(s) and provide a copy of the decision letter.
 The Deputy First Minister will be informed where a current First Minister has declined to co-operate with the procedure.

-Where a complaint about a current Minister is upheld, it will be for the First Minister to consider whether a relevant provision of the Ministerial Code has been breached by the Minister and to decide on the appropriate response.
+Where a complaint about a current Minister is upheld or partially upheld, it will be for the First Minister to consider whether a relevant provision of the Ministerial Code has been breached by the Minister and to decide on the appropriate response.

-Where a complaint about a former Minister is upheld, the Permanent Secretary or delegate will consider steps to review practice within the Scottish Government to ensure the working environment is free from unacceptable behaviour.
-This may include sharing structural lessons with the First Minister in a format that ensures that confidentiality within the procedure is maintained (including that no information is shared that would reveal the identity of the complainer or the subject of complaint).
+Where the complaint is about a former Minister, [Deleted: a complaint about a former Minister is upheld], the Permanent Secretary or delegate will inform the First Minister and the appropriate Special Adviser(s) and provide a copy of the decision letter.
+The Permanent Secretary or delegate will consider steps to review practice within the Scottish Government to ensure the working environment is free from unacceptable behaviour.
+This may include sharing structural lessons with the First Minister in a format that ensures that confidentiality of the complainer and any witnesses is maintained.
+[Deleted: within the procedure is maintained (including that no information is shared that would reveal the identity of the complainer or the subject of the complaint).]
 The First Minister may wish to consider any lessons relevant to ensuring awareness and adherence to the Ministerial Code.